pkuestions/DA_Final_Project/README.md

 - Paul Kollhof

 ## Goal of the project:
-- create interactive map of Berlin displaying dataof various traffic accidents
+- create interactive map(s) of Berlin (whole as well as parts thereof) displaying variety of traffic accidents data

 ## Brief description of used data / libraries:
 - datasets: